akshitac8/diversity_metrics_prototype/README.md

-# diversity_metrics_prototype
-A Prototype for Diversity &amp; Inclusion Metrics Based on our D&amp;I recommendations &amp; CHAOSS WG goal-metrics
+# Diversity and Inclusion Metrics